SchnoppDog/piano-led/README.md

 ## General Information
 There are several Readme-Files for different purposes:
 - Are you a beginner and have no experience in Linux, NodeJS or whatsoever?
 Click on this [Beginner's-Guide](.github/readme_files/BEGINNER.md)
 - You do have some knowledge about Linux and or NodeJs?
-Go to the normal [Installation-Guide](#-Installation-Guide) in this file.
+Go to the normal [Installation-Guide](#-Installation) in this file.
 - You want to develop this program for yourself?
 I provide some starting hints in this [Developer-File](.github/readme_files/DEV.md)
 - If you're interested in recent Updates just follow this [Update-File](.github/readme_files/UPDATES.md)
-## Updates
-Hey there folks!
-It's been a long time since this project was released!
-After 5 Months I had some time to work on this project again.
-Here are the details what's new in this project:
-### Added
-- **New HTML-Design:** With the support of jquery, popper.js and bootstrap the new Color-Page.html-File looks now a lot better than in the first version.
-On this site you can set your personal preferences for color of the strip provided by preset-color-buttons or a random-color-function.
-You can also add a time how long the keys should stay lit after pressing them
-- **Random-Color-Button:** If you use this feature each new pressed key will light up in a different color.
-- **Freeze-Option:** After releasing the key your light will stay lit for a specifig amount of seconds.
-You can decide if between 1-5 seconds (floating numbers not supported yet!)
-### Removed
-- **Color-Picker:** At this moment you can't select your own color anymore.
-This feature is currently under maintenance.
+# Installation
 ## What you need
 - A standard piano with 88 keys
 - A piano with USB-MIDI (if you own a piano with standard MIDI-Interfaces then get a MIDI-to-USB-cable)